taptochill/jessegeens.github.io/terms_conditions/en.md

 ---
 layout: page
-title: Terms and Conditions
+title: Terms and Conditions (EN)
-permalink: /terms-conditions/
+permalink: /terms-conditions/en/
 ---

 # **TERMS OF USE**